chinesebayg/kbtetris/README.md

 - P: pause
 - Esc / Q: quit

-Notes

-This implementation is intentionally small and suitable for learning.
-Feel free to expand features like hold, better rotation system, improved scoring, next-piece display, and sound.
+## Contributing

+Feel free to open issues or PRs.
+Small improvements that are welcome:
+- Add next-piece and hold features
+- Improve rotation to standard SRS
+- Add sounds and a start/menu screen

+## License

+This project is licensed under the MIT License - see the `LICENSE` file for details.